In keeping with the legacy of the Sisters of Loretto, the Institute for Human Rights

 - has established an online student journal that highlights undergraduate research and writing in the fields of human rights and humanitarian studies.
 Webster student editors peer-review submissions from around the world.

 - expands and promotes student groups on Webster campuses.
-Undergraduates on the Saint Louis campus, for example, may currently join student branches of Amnesty International and ONE.
+Undergraduates on the Saint Louis campus, for example, lead a thriving chapter of Amnesty International.

 - plans upcoming events, including film screenings, lectures by human rights scholars and activists, and workshops for tackling difficult human rights and humanitarian issues.
 Many of these events are aligned with the Year of International Human Rights, which highlights a different rights issue each academic year.